PROGRAM REQUIREMENTS

 General Information

-Required for entry into the PhD program and are separate from the program requirements.
-Students admitted to the program without the prerequisite courses (or equivalent), will be required to complete those courses in addition to the PhD degree requirements.
+The following PhD prerequisite courses are required for entry into the PhD program and are separate from the program requirements.
+Students admitted to the program without the prerequisite courses (or equivalent) will be required to complete those courses in addition to the PhD degree requirements, which may increase the time in the PhD program.

 Program Requirements